AitorArenCar/Calculator-JavaScript/README.md

 The calculator interface is styled using CSS.
 The `estilos.css` file defines the styles for various calculator components such as buttons, display area, and overall layout.

 Feel free to modify the CSS styles in the `estilos.css` file to customize the appearance of the calculator according to your preferences.

----

-Now you have a README file that provides an overview of the project structure, usage instructions, and functionality of your calculator project.